-The request of that the substantiated report be amended and sealed is denied.

-The Subject has been shown by a preponderance of the evidence to have committed neglect.
+The request of that the substantiated report dated , dated and received on be amended and sealed is denied.
+The Subject has been shown by a preponderance of the evidence to have committed abuse.

-The substantiated report is properly categorized as a Category 2.
+The substantiated report is properly categorized, as a Category 2 act.